 The visitor center has a bilingual (English/Spanish) exhibit hall, gift shop, meeting room and administrative offices--all surrounded by butterfly gardens and hummingbird feeders.
 Visitors can take our tram shuttle, ride bikes or walk through the park.
 A two-story high Hawk Observation Tower with a 210-foot-long wheelchair-accessible ramp gives visitors a bird’s-eye view of the canopy as well as a peek into Mexico.
 Two enclosed bird blinds and a birding wall allow visitors to see birds up close and watch their behaviors.
 Over eight miles of trails with bird feeding stations and water features offer a variety of opportunities to encounter wildlife inside the park.

-Scheduled programs free with park admission.
-School Field Trips & Special Programs available upon request (fees apply).
-Call Program Staff for details.
+Fun and informative programs for all ages!
+Scheduled programs are free with park admission.
+School Field Trips & Special Programs are available upon request (fees apply), please contact the park for details.

 The Texas State Park Store "Algunas Plumas" offers a variety of camping supplies, outdoor equipment, field guides, gifts, ice, and food items.
 The store also rents the following equipment for use at the park.